folashayok/expense-tracker/README.md

 A web application designed to help users track and manage their finances.
 This app allows users to authenticate securely, add expenses, view expense history, and categorize their financial activities.

+NOTE: This project is a continuous work in process

 ## Table of Contents

 - [Features](#features)